joshmue/foldgame/README.md

 "Foldgame" is a simple web implementation of the pre-existing game concept of:

-1. writing down some answer to a question
+1. writing down some answer to a question on a sheet of paper
-2. passing around the sheet of paper
+2. passing the sheet of paper to the next player
-3. repeat 1+2 until the series of questions end
+3. repeating steps 1+2 until the series of questions end
-4. Disclose the random stories to the group
+4. disclosing the own random story to the group by being "interviewed" by another player

 While sometimes the results are just weird nonsense, often times they can be the cause of amusement.